emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

       ( \ α → (Σ (v : hom A a y) , (v = d)))
       ( \ α → is-contr-codomain-based-paths (hom A a y) d)

-#def is-segal-representable-dhom-from-hom2
+#def is-pre-∞-category-representable-dhom-from-hom2
   ( A : U)
-  ( is-segal-A : is-segal A)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
   ( a x y : A)
   ( f : hom A x y)
   ( u : hom A a x)